Sales

 You decide how long your webinar will run, but keep in mind, 45 to 60 minutes is a good target.
 Exceed one hour and people’s attention drops off.

+For a sales webinar, front-load your demo and value proposition to land within that window.
 If it’s a big topic, you can break it down into several shorter sessions – about 30 minutes each.

 small clocks arranged on a beige background